-- 1) may be located within the roof system to slope the surface of the system to achieve adequate drainage (see 2.2 Roof Slopes). - 2) may be used in calculating the overall thermal performance of the roof system and may vary depending upon the layout of the sloped insulation package, but this is at the discretion of the Design Authority. - 3) greater than 150 mm (6") in thickness shall be installed in multiple soldiered layers. - 4) that is heat-sensitive and manufactured to cover the entire roof area (commonly referred to as a "full slope" or "taper package") must be installed beneath at least one layer of flat board heat-resistant insulation with a minimum thickness of 50 mm (2"). - 5) used only as crickets to promote drainage over limited areas of the roof - 1) should be manufactured of heat-resistant insulation, but when crickets are manufactured from heat-sensitive insulation they should be covered with a layer of heat-resistant insulation at least 50 mm (2") thick. - 2) may be installed directly over a roof deck, although this is not recommended.
-See 8.1.1 Design for overlay requirements. - 8) Regardless of average thermal resistance calculations for the roof system, drain sumps should be adequately insulated, based on the regional location of the building.
-See 11.1.2.2 (9) for drain sump design. - 9) Mineral wool insulation panels must be fastened or adhered according to the manufacturer's published instructions and Tested Assemblies, but in any event their securement must conform to the following standards: - 1) Only bitumen-coated mineral wool insulation may be used in the top-most insulation layer, or may be secured with adhesive. - 2) A non-coated mineral wool base insulation layer is permissible only by mechanically fastening, but may not have additional insulation layers adhered to it. - 3) When mineral wool insulation is mechanically fastened, a 12 mm (1/2") insulation overlay board is required, whether or not overburden is present. - 4) Roofs without overburden an insulation overlay board is not required when bitumen-coated mineral wool insulation is adhered as a single layer, or when it is adhered as the top layer in a multi-layer assembly. - 5) Roofs with overburden mineral wool insulation in a roof system that will support overburden must be overlaid with an insulation overlay board at least 12 mm (1/2") thick, irrespective of the method by which the insulation is fastened.
+- 1) Tapered insulation - 1) may be located anywhere within the roof system (see 2.1.4.
+Slope). - 2) may be used in calculating the overall thermal performance of the insulation assembly but this is at the discretion of the Design Authority (See Note A-7.1.3.4). - 3) must be installed in multiple soldiered layers when the overall thickness of the tapered insulation assembly is greater than 150 mm (6"). - 4) that is heat-sensitive and manufactured to cover the entire roof area (commonly referred to as a full slope or taper package) must be installed beneath at least one layer of flat board heat-resistant insulation with a minimum thickness of 50 mm (2"). - 2) Crickets that are used only to promote drainage over limited areas of the roof (they provide no thermal resistance value to the roof system) - 1) should be manufactured of heat-resistant insulation, but when crickets are manufactured from heat-sensitive insulation they should be covered with a layer of heat-resistant insulation at least 50 mm (2") thick. - 2) may be installed directly over a roof deck, although this is not recommended (See Section 8.1.
+Design for overlay requirements).

+7.1.3.5 Insulating Drain Sumps

+1) Drain sumps should be adequately insulated for the regional location of the building, regardless of how the average thermal resistance for the roof system is calculated, to minimize condensation (See Article 11.1.2.2).